BOTCoinNetwork/BVM/README.md

 The EVM is meant to be used in conjunction with a system that broadcasts transactions across network participants and ensures that everyone executes the same transactions in the same order.
 Ethereum uses a Blockchain and a Proof of Work consensus algorithm.
-EVM-Lite makes it easy to use any consensus system, including [Babble](https://github.com/mosaicnetworks/babble) .
+BVM makes it easy to use any consensus system, including [Babble](https://github.com/mosaicnetworks/babble) .

 ## ARCHITECTURE